scholz-lab/GlowTracker/docs/build_your_own.md

   <li>
   Test the alignment by using fluorescent samples (e.g. fluorescent tape)
     <ol type="a">
-    <li>Test if the split view shows images only in the expected wavelength</li>
+    <li>Test if the split view shows images only in the expected wavelength i.e., red samples show up on one side and green samples on the other side.</li>
     <li>Check alignment on sample with both wavelength (e.g. use yellow fluorescent tape, or overlay red and green fluorescent tape)</li>
     <li>Adjust alignment if necessary, you can also use the merged view (-> GUI/ Settings)</li>
     <li>Try to keep the highest intensity in the center of the images</li>